corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 You can specify a callback as an argument.
 The callback is invoked once for each destination node as soon as the relative flow returns.
 The callback takes the following parameters:

 * The destination party from which metering data has been collected.
-* The parameters that were used for the collection (an instance of `MeteringCollectionParameters` is used for `FilteredMeteringCollectionFlow`, and a simple `MeteringCollectionTimeWindow` is used for `AggregatedMeteringCollectionFlow`).
+* The `Filter` instance that was used for the metering data collection.
 * A `Future` that is guaranteed to be done at the time of the callback invocation.

 If the flow invocation resulted in an exception, the exception is thrown again inside the callback when calling `Future.get` and it is expected that the callback is able to handle it.
 In case this fails, the execution is interrupted, and all the created sub-flows are cancelled.